IRCAI/bee-world-dataset/README.md

 # INSTRUCTIONS TO THE PARTICIPANTS

+## What data does this repository contain?
+This repository contains a dataset that has relevant metadata relating to majority of the educational resources indexed in the Bee World challenge.

 ## Where to search and access the data?
 Data can be downloaded directly from the the repository (see "dataset.csv" file).
 In order to facilitate search and the development of web-based solutions, we indexed the content on an Elastic Search instance.
 You can access it through the following endpoint and authentication token: